 Admission to Berkeley Engineering is valid only for the term in which the applicant is admitted.
 However, if there are extenuating circumstances, the applicant may apply for a deferral through the Office of Undergraduate Admissions.

 It’s extremely difficult for an out-of-state or international student to establish residency.
 Therefore, all out-of-state and international students should expect to pay non-resident tuition for each of their undergraduate years at Berkeley.
 Learn more at the Office of the Registrar website.

-The earliest that freshmen can apply to change their major is after completion of their first semester.
-Some of our majors are more impacted than others (currently EECS and BioE), so a change of major into these programs is competitive and requires more than one semester completed before application.
+The earliest that first year students can apply to change their major is after completion of their first semester.
+Some of our majors are more impacted than others, so a change of major into these programs is competitive and requires more than one semester completed before application.
 Students considering a change of major should meet with their Engineering Student Services adviser.
 Students who wish to pursue a major other than the one to which they were admitted are encouraged to accept their offer of admission to another institution where they are guaranteed to pursue their major of choice.

-Students who decide to switch out of the College of Engineering should meet with their assigned Engineering Student Services adviser for referral to advisers in their desired college.
+Students who decide to switch out of the College of Engineering should meet with their assigned Engineering Student Services (ESS) adviser to discuss the process.

 Yes, in fact we encourage our students to study abroad.
 With careful planning, many students can complete a study abroad program without delaying their graduation.
 However, students who participate in such a program will be granted one additional semester to complete their degree requirements, if needed.
 Visit our study abroad page for more information.